THE RALPH STEPHENS STORY and

 way."

-Sadie returned from their honeymoon, William was itching to
+When William and Sadie returned from their honeymoon, William

-get back into business.
-A common story among the Stayer
+was itching to get back into business.
+A common story among

-family was that "watching oranges ripen was too boring."
+the Stayer family was that "watching oranges ripen was too

-So William placed a classified ad that read: "Have
+boring."
+So William placed a classified ad that read:

-Great Depression, there were many businesses for sale.
-There
+the Great Depression, there were many businesses for sale.

-used to be sandwich shacks all along the highway, but Papa
+There used to be sandwich shacks all along the highway, but

-wanted no part of them.
+Papa wanted no part of them.
 No shacks.
-He got a bushel of
+He got a

-answers from all over south Florida, but the businesses were
+bushel of answers from all over south Florida, but the

-dead; there was nothing worthy of investigation and so
+businesses were dead; there was nothing worthy of

 William Bechtel Stayer, around the time he bought Goody Goody.